 Can you tell something about your successful collaboration with Steven Soderbergh?

-I’ve worked with him since 1989, and in many of his films he doesn’t have like a really bright, optimistic, positive scene ever, it’s like always kind of shaded with bittersweet melancholy emotions, and so as a film composer I have to get that feeling.
-I remember one of the very first pieces I played him, he asked, ‘What’s the thing on the top of the melody?
+I’ve worked with him since 1989, and in many of his films, he doesn’t have like a really bright, optimistic, positive scene ever; it’s like always kind of shaded with bittersweet melancholy emotions, and so as a film composer, I have to get that feeling.
+I remember one of the very first pieces I played him, and he asked, ‘What’s the thing on the top of the melody?
 Get rid of that.
 And that thing at the bottom?’
 ‘That’s the baseline.’
 ‘Get rid of that.
 And that thing in the middle?’
 ‘That’s the keyboard.’
 ‘Get rid of that.’
-And all that was left, was this kind of drone.
+And all that was left was this kind of drone.
 And he said, ‘Yeah!’
 [Laughs].
-He has a very unique take on film music, he really wants music to stay out of the way, keep a low profile, and be felt but not heard.
-So my style is developed around this idea that the music has an important role, but doesn’t show up very often.
-And when it does, it doesn’t twist the audience’s arm too hard, it doesn’t tell them strongly what to think or what to feel.
-His philosophy is that it’s more fun for an audience to arrive to their own conclusions about how to interpret what’s going on on-screen.
+He has a very unique take on film music; he really wants music to stay out of the way, keep a low profile, and be felt but not heard.
+So my style is developed around this idea that music has an important role but doesn’t show up very often.
+And when it does, it doesn’t twist the audience’s arm too hard; it doesn’t tell them strongly what to think or feel.
+His philosophy is that it’s more fun for an audience to arrive to their own conclusions about interpreting what’s going on on-screen.
 He would often use music as a contrast or to use it ambiguously.
 When you work with other directors, that philosophy might get you into trouble from time to time, so I have become more of a maximalist in later years as I worked with other directors.
-The early films I did with Steven didn’t have harmony or melody, they were very textual and atmospheric, while now I like the music to be in the front.
+The early films I did with Steven didn’t have harmony or melody; they were very textual and atmospheric, while now I like the music to be in the front.
 Nicolas Winding Refn is a director who wants the music to have a big role.
-His films don’t have a lot of dialogue, and whenever that happens, people look for the images and the music to understand what’s going on.
+His films don’t have a lot of dialogue, so people look for the images and the music to understand what’s going on.
 He has given the music department a big fat juicy role.

 Do you deliver your score before a scene is edited?